andriikovall/tasks-order/README.md

-# tasks-order
+# Topic of Master's degree research
-The repository for university masters degree research
+_A method and software for organizing and minimizing the time to complete tasks_